crawlab-team/crawlab/README.md

     restart: always
 ```

-Then execute the command below, and Crawlab Master Node + MongoDB + Redis will start up.
+Then execute the command below, and Crawlab Master and Worker Nodes + MongoDB will start up.
 Open the browser and enter `http://localhost:8080` to see the UI interface.

 ```bash
 docker-compose up -d